HNSS-US/IDEs/GitHub/GitTutorial.md

 #### Git Tutorial for Beginners - Crash Course
-Used this video as main source, however I start to deviat at step
+I used this video as reference source.
+However, I start with an existing directory structure and add that to Git.
+Then, I work on just one file.

 <a href="https://www.youtube.com/watch?v=_OZVJpLHUaI
 " target="_blank"><img src="http://img.youtube.com/vi/_OZVJpLHUaI/0.jpg"